SysMIC: Interdisciplinary Skills for Biological Research

 Contact SysMIC Team via email for further information.

-As the course represents a significant time commitment, we encourage prospective applicants to also contact EASTBIO students who have completed the course in previous years - contact details available on request.
+We also encourage prospective applicants to contact EASTBIO students who have already completed the course in previous years - contact details available on request.

-To apply, we will ask you to download and fill in the EASTBIO SysMIC form and submit it to EASTBIO, together with your Training Plan, by the 22nd October 2018.
-The application form is filled by both the student and the supervisor(s).
+Download and fill in the EASTBIO SysMIC Application form and submit it to EASTBIO by the 30th of October 2020.
+The application form is filled and signed by both the student and their primary supervisor.

 In addition, in Spring 2021 the SysMIC team is launching a further data science module which will be made available to the students who sign up in November 2020 and have completed the initial training.
 The module topics, taught in Python using appropriate representative biological datasets, include:

 (ii) Supervised Machine Learning (Classification) and

 For any further questions you may have, please email EASTBIO.